heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/PRESENTATION.md

 <small>L. Delafontaine and H. Louis, with the help of
 [GitHub Copilot](https://github.com/features/copilot).</small>

+<small>Based on the original course by O. Liechti and J. Ehrensberger.</small>

 <small>This work is licensed under the [CC BY-SA 4.0][license] license.</small>

 ![bg opacity:0.1][illustration]